Welcome to today's edition of the Rush 24-7 podcast.

 Amazon didn't spend half a billion dollars, and yet they actually came up with a system that works simply and works for everyone.

-Because this is what it is, uh when it is still nominally this strange uh uh pantomime horse in which you've got the rear end of private health care sewed together with the rear end of public health care uh and it's and it's the worst of all worlds.
+And the US website, Obamacare, is a glimpse of your future because this is what it is when it is still nominally this strange pantomime horse in which you've got the rear end of private healthcare sewed together with the rear end of public healthcare and it's the worst of all worlds.

-Yes, Russia's a little under the weather today, just a a touch of uh flu, uh but he's gone to he's gone see the doctor, a real doctor, not a virtual doctor that you get if you go on the Obamacare website and sit in the virtual waiting room.
+But he's gone to see the doctor, a real doctor, not a virtual doctor that you get if you go on the Obamacare website and sit in the virtual waiting room.

-Uh he's gone to see a real doctor, and he will return live for full strength, uh therapluded up, uh excellence in broadcasting behind the golden EIB microphone live tomorrow and all through the end of the week.
+He's gone to see a real doctor and he will return live for full strength, Therafluid Up, excellence in broadcasting behind the golden EIB microphone live tomorrow and all through the end of the week.

-The uh Donald Miller Junior went to court in Findlay, Ohio uh to ask a county judge to reverse a nineteen ninety-four ruling that declared him legally dead.
+Donald Miller Jr. went to court in Findlay, Ohio, to ask a county judge to reverse a 1994 ruling that declared him legally dead.

-So this guy is Donald Milliar Donald Miller Jr. is alive.
+So this guy is Donald Miller Jr. is alive.

-He's walking around, he's flesh and blood, he's in healthy good health, he's walking around, he was healthy enough to go into court and say this nineteen ninety-four ruling that declared him legally dead was a mistake.
+He was healthy enough to go into court and say this 1994 ruling that declared him legally dead was a mistake.

-Uh, but the judge turned him down, Hancake Hancock County probate court judge Alan Davis turned him down saying he'd missed the three year time limit uh for changing a death ruling.
+Hancock County probate court judge Alan Davis turned him down, saying he'd missed the three-year time limit for changing a death ruling.

 So as far as the state of Ohio and the government of the United States is concerned, he has to remain legally dead.

-Uh walking around, talking, breathing, does not uh affect your government paperwork once they've declared you legally dead for a period of uh of three years.
+Walking around, talking, breathing does not affect your government paperwork once they've declared you legally dead for a period of three years.

-So he doesn't have to once you're legal if you're legally dead, you don't have to enroll, you don't subject to Obamacare.
+So he doesn't have to, once you're legal, if you're legally dead, you don't have to enroll.

-You're not subject to the uh to the tax, the fine uh for not getting mixed up with uh uh Obamacare.
+You're not subject to the tax, the fine, for not getting mixed up with Obamacare.

-So I've I thought this is interesting, and I you may be seeing a little uptick in Central Ohio and elsewhere, people who decide it's to their advantage uh to get themselves declared legally dead.
+People who decide it's to their advantage to get themselves declared legally dead.

 If you feel legally dead, if symptoms persist for over six hours, see a doctor.